madtank/Bedrock-ChatBot-with-LangChain-and-Streamlit/README.md

 ```
 > Note: if you're going to use web search function, add your serpapi key to bedrock/.env file~

-# 24/05/12 Updates
+# Updates
-## RAG (Retrieval-Augmented Generation) Feature
+## Enhanced RAG (Retrieval-Augmented Generation) Feature

-We have added a new feature that allows the AI model to pull in information from a large corpus of documents, providing more detailed and accurate responses.
-This feature uses the RAG technique, which combines the benefits of extractive and abstractive summarization.
+We have significantly enhanced the RAG feature in our AI model.
+Now, it allows users to upload their own documents and index them either locally or on a server.

+The uploaded documents are indexed and stored persistently on the chosen location.
+This means that the indexed documents can be reused anytime without needing to be re-uploaded or re-indexed.

+Moreover, you can continually add more documents to the existing index, making the system increasingly robust and knowledgeable over time.

-To use the RAG feature, select 'RAG' from the 'Options' dropdown in the chatbot interface.
+To use the enhanced RAG feature, select 'RAG' from the 'Options' dropdown in the chatbot interface, and follow the prompts to upload and index your documents.

 ## Indexing Documents and Using RAG Feature